vkhatri/chef-repo/README.md

 application "webserver"
 ```

-If you are running on Amazon platform, ec2 hint is to be created to load Ohai ec2 metadata plugin.
+If you are running on Amazon platform, ec2 hint is must be present to load Ohai ec2 metadata.

 ```sh
 echo '{}' > /etc/chef/ohai/hints/ec2.json
 ```

-For more info on [ohai].
+For more info read [ohai].

 For Ohai plugins [ohai custom].